linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Businesses and individuals face uncertainty about future interest rates.
 A manager planning to borrow money 3 months from today doesn't know today what the interest rate will be at that time.
 Forward and futures contracts permit hedging interest rate risk by allowing the manager to lock in now a borrowing rate for 3 months in the future.

 The principles underlying interest rate contracts are exactly those we have been discussing, but interest rates seem more complicated because there are so many of them, depending upon whether you invest for 1 day, 1 month, 1 year, or 30 years.
-There are also implied forward interest rates between any two points in the future.[21]
+There are also implied forward interest rates between any two points in the future.
 The Eurodollar contract is so important that we discuss it briefly here.

 The Eurodollar contract, described in Figure 4, is based on a  \$1 million 3-month deposit earning LIBOR (the London Interbank Offer Rate), which is the average borrowing rate faced by large international London banks.
 The 1-month LIBOR contract is similar.
 Suppose that current LIBOR is 1.5\%$  over 3 months.
 By convention, this is annualized by multiplying by 4, so the quoted LIBOR rate is  $6\%$ .
 Assuming a bank borrows 1 million for